Semrush helps you:

 1. The Definition Box: This is a snippet of text designed to give searchers a direct, concise definition or description.

-For example, when you search for “rich snippets”, there’s a definition box at the top of the results.
+For example, when you search for “outreach email”, there’s a definition box at the top of the results.

-Definition boxes are commonly used by Google to answer “what is” queries.
+Google commonly uses these paragraph snippets to provide a quick answer to “what is” queries.
 Here’s an example:

 2. The Table: This is where Google pulls data from a page and displays it as a table.